ggreen/khem/README.md

 ### Data Access

 GemFire supports NO SQL operations to get region entry objects very quickly by a key.
 Regions are based on key/value pairs.

+    Region<String, Molecule> molecules

+Users can store entry in a region using a "put" operation.

+    molecules.put(key,molecule);

-Users can get a entry object directly from a region "get" operation by providing the key identifier.
+Users can retrieve an entry object directly from a region "get" operation by providing the key identifier.
 See the coding example below.

-    @Resource
-    Region<String, Molecule> molecules;

     Molecule findMolecule(String key)
     {